nemo9cby/nemo9cby.github.io/_pages/about.md

 I lead a research team on Heterogeneous Computing.
 Currently, my research focuses on building infrastructure for large scale clusters for FMWare (i.e., Software based on Foundational Models).
 I am also interested in software reproducibility, logging, and AI4SE.
 I received my Ph.D degree in Software Engineering from York University, Canada, under supervision of Prof. [Zhen Ming (Jack) Jiang](http://www.cse.yorku.ca/~zmjiang/).

 Many of our team's work is contributed to [Ray](https://ray.io), a popular open source distributed computing framework.
 For instance, We provided the native Ascend support for Ray.
+Our talk at Ray Summit 2024 is [here](https://youtu.be/TSAWC-ZZwv4?si=Ht30wHcPAr2h8Aca).

 ## Selected Publications ([Full List](https://scholar.google.com/citations?hl=en&user=HsUXC7oAAAAJ))